Oichkatzelesfrettschen/v7unix/README.md

 Development dependencies can be installed using the helper script.
 It pulls in build tools such as Clang/LLD, common Python utilities and Node tooling.
-The script also installs Coq, its standard library and the TLA+ tools for model
+The script also installs Coq and its standard library, the TLA+ tools for model checking and additional theorem proving packages for Agda and Isabelle/HOL:
-checking:

 ```sh
 ./.codex/setup.sh